sparkfun/SparkFun_RTK_Firmware/docs/intro.md

 ![Green bubble indicating RTK Fix](<img/SWMaps/SparkFun RTK SW Maps - Green Bubble-1.png>)

-In SW Maps, the position bubble will turn from Blue (regular GNSS fix), to Orange (RTK Float), to Green (RTK Fix).
+In SW Maps, the position bubble will turn from Blue (regular GNSS fix), then to Orange (RTK Float), then to Green (RTK Fix).

 RTK Fix will be maintained as long as there is a clear view of the sky and corrections are delivered to the device every few seconds.